Sewer Protection - inside your home

-Our toilets are something we don't often give much thought to - until something goes wrong!
-However, it is important that we all do our bit to look after the sewerage schemes in our area, as the more we do, the less treatment is required and this is a big win for our environment.
+Our toilets aren’t something we give a lot of thought to until something goes wrong.
+However, it’s important we all do our bit to look after the sewerage system in our area, as this helps protect the natural environment.

-Here are some simple tips to help us all 'do the right thing' when looking after our toilet!
+Here are some simple tips to help you do the right thing when looking after your toilet.

-What you actually put down your toilet has a big effect on the efficiency of the system.
-Please do not place solid objects down the toilet.
-Avoid placing items such as cotton buds, toothbrushes, sanitary wear, nappies, food scraps etc. down the toilet.
-If you use toilet fresheners that clip over the bowl, replace the plastic holder regularly and check that it is firmly secured.
+What you put down your toilet has a big effect on the efficiency of the system.
+Avoid putting cotton buds, toothbrushes, sanitary wear, nappies, food scraps and other solid items down your toilet.
+If you use toilet fresheners that clip over the bowl, replace the plastic holder regularly and check that it’s firmly secured.

-And remember - even so-called 'flushable' wipes cannot be flushed down the toilet - they cause blockages!
-It's the three "Ps" rule - the only things to flush are pee, poo and (toilet) paper.
+And remember, so-called 'flushable' wipes can’t be flushed - they cause blockages!
+Best to stick to the three Ps rule - the only things you should flush are pee, poo and toilet paper.

 Your sewerage system relies on biological processes to treat wastewater.
-Unfortunately many medicines, particularly antibiotics, can kill this kind of bacteria.
+Unfortunately, a lot of medicines, particularly antibiotics, can kill this kind of bacteria.
 Medications can also damage marine life when the treated wastewater is released into the environment.
 Please dispose of unwanted tablets appropriately.
 Ask your pharmacist for advice.